Frequently Asked Questions:

 How do I register?

-Please contact us to receive the registration forms.
+Please contact us to receive the registration forms and class options.

 How much does it cost to join?

 The Family Membership Fee + the class cost for each student= $ total.